HeapBadger/HeapBadger/README.md

 I am a Software Engineer with expertise in C, C++, and Python, with a strong focus on embedded systems and cybersecurity.

 ### 🚀 What I Do:
-- Design and implement efficient data structures, algorithms and design patterns
-- Engineer robust and scalable software solutions across various domains
-- Analyze and optimize system security and performance
+- Developing software for embedded platforms and operating systems, with a focus on performance, reliability, and cross-compatibility
+- Bridging the gap between hardware and software—working with Bluetooth protocols, firmware, and embedded Linux environments
+- Deconstructing how things work (and how they break) through reverse engineering, firmware analysis, and custom tooling

 ### 🎯 Current Goals & What I'm Learning:
-- Deepening my understanding of Android internals, high performance computing and reverse engineering
+- Advanced performance tuning, reverse engineering techniques, and Android under-the-hood mechanics
-- Expanding my expertise in system performance tuning and security assessments

-### ⚡ Fun Fact:

-???
+- Embedded Linux, high-performance computing strategies, and offensive security tooling

 ---